Discover 33 Delightful Things to Do in Mallorca, Spain!

 Caves of Hams

-19) Tour Mallorca manor houses
+19) Tour the Son Marroig manor house

 The Archduke Ludwig Salvador, who fled Viennese court life for Mallorca, lived at San Marroig.